 PFAS Testing Information

-In October 2020, the Massachusetts Department of Environmental Protection (MassDEP) established new drinking water regulations that set a maximum contaminant level of 20 ppt for the family of chemicals known as PFAS.
+In October 2020, the Massachusetts Department of Environmental Protection (MassDEP) established new drinking water regulations that set a maximum contaminant level of 20 ppt (measured on a quarterly basis) for the family of chemicals known as PFAS.
 Public water suppliers serving populations between 10,000 and 50,000 (such as Medfield) were required to begin initial testing in April 2021.
 Testing levels below 20 ppt are deemed safe.

 In January 2021, the Town conducted voluntary testing ahead of the deadline for the Town to begin testing.
 Based on these results, Medfield will continue to test for PFAS on a monthly basis, beginning in April 2021, at locations with results over 10 ppt, if the wells are in use at that time.
 Locations with results less than 10 ppt will be tested on a quarterly basis, beginning in April 2021.
 At this time, no additional action is required.